Sea Hunt: 1987 revival series

-Episode list
+1987 revival series episode list

 Merchandising

 Due to the show's popularity, Dell Comics released a series of Sea Hunt comic books.
 Series star Lloyd Bridges also endorsed swim equipment by Voit.

 Home media

-TGG Direct released all 4 seasons on DVD in Region 1 on January 29, 2013.
+TGG Direct released all four seasons on DVD in Region 1 on January 29, 2013.

 50th anniversary

 The Underwater Videographer Podcast presented a Sea Hunt 50th Anniversary podcast in December 2007.
 Appearing on the podcast were author Eric Hanauer, who interviewed Lloyd Bridges shortly before he died, actress Susan Silo, who guest starred in the "Cougar" episode, and Jeff Bridges, who shared memories of his father and Sea Hunt.